cardboard-iguana/cardboard-iguana.com/log/2021-10-30-tryhackme-complete-beginner.md

 [Exploiting MySQL running as root via a malicious user-defined function dynamic library.](https://www.exploit-db.com/exploits/1518)

 The key to this is that if MySQL is running as root, then it can write files to all manner of directories.
-We use this to load a malicious library (raptor_udf2.so from the above ExploitDB link) as a plugin by first dumping it as a blob into a table and then dumping it back out in MySQL’s plugin directory.
+We use this to load a malicious library (raptor_udf2.so from the above ExploitDB link) as a plugin by first dumping it as a blob into a table and then dumping it back out in MySQL's plugin directory.
 Once there, we define a UDF using the malicious plugin to allow us to execute system commands; in particular, this lets us set the sticky bit on a copied shell that we can then execute to obtain root.

 ```bash
 cd /home/user/tools/mysql-udf